Below is a list of additional digital security tips for writers and journalists to take into account when preparing for online abuse.

 Covering Your Cameras

-When it comes to keeping in touch or working remotely, built-in camera technology is a game changer.
-But all types of cameras (on laptops, phones, tablets, etc.) can also be hacked and accessed remotely, which is why it’s a good idea to cover your camera when it’s not in use.
+All types of cameras on internet-connected devices (laptops, phones, tablets, doorbells, monitors) can also be hacked and accessed remotely, so it’s a good idea to cover your camera when it’s not in use.
 Consider buying a camera cover or just using a sticker or Post-it note that can be easily removed.

 Using a Pseudonym

-Depending on your online experiences and how established you are as a writer, you may wish to consider adopting a pen name to use when publishing content that could subject you to severe online harassment or doxing.
-This is usually a more viable option for early career writers, but for anyone pursuing a writing life on the side—especially those who write about highly charged political and social issues—a pseudonym can be a good option.
+You may wish to consider adopting a pen name or pseudonym to use when publishing content that could subject you to severe online harassment or doxing.
+While this may not be possible for everyone due to professional demands, a pseudonym can be a good option for those who write about highly charged political and social issues.
 When deciding whether or not to adopt a pseudonym, it’s worth taking the following questions into account :

 - How important is it to you to attach your real name to your work?
 Do you need to use your real name so that you can be contacted by potential editors and publishers?

 Whether or not to use a pen name is a highly personal decision.
+Some activists around the world have decided to stay anonymous online to protect their safety.
 For some writers, tying one’s name to one’s good work is of the utmost importance, especially for writers working to upend an oppressive status quo or expand opportunities for members of their group in a certain literary space.
-It will not be the right choice for every writer, but when it comes to your safety and security, a pseudonym can help protect you from more severe forms of online harassment.
+It will not be the right choice for everyone, but when it comes to your safety and security, a pseudonym can help protect you from more severe forms of online harassment.
+The Economist, for instance, published a piece explaining why their journalists are all published anonymously and about the protections a collective voice can offer staff and freelancers.